-For planned works that require a MOWP, the EGM Operations, or delegate may decide to issue an Aeronautical Information Publication (AIP) Supplement.
+For planned works that require a MOWP, Airside Standards may decide to issue an Aeronautical Information Publication (AIP) Supplement.

 Because these works have either a major or extended impact there is a need to fully notify the aviation industry.
 He/she will take account of the AIP amendment cycle in planning such works, as this may require 12 weeks advance notice to Aeronautical Information Services.